 Artificial Tears: The mainstay treatment for the dry eye is the frequent application of non-preserved artificial teardrops.
 We will recommend certain teardrops, but any non-preserved drop in a vial is acceptable.
 Please do not use a bottled teardrop, even if they claim to be “non-preserved.”
 We usually start by having you apply one drop every hour.

 Other Medications: We may add anti-inflammatory drops such as Restasis (cyclosporine), Xiidra or Cequa eye drops.
 These are non-preserved drops and may be effective in helping resolve the dry eye.
 However, like all medications, they do not work in every case and may have to be discontinued due to irritation.
-We may also add doxycycline, minocycline, or azithromycin (an antibiotic pill taken orally), which can be an effective adjunctive treatment.
+We may also add doxycycline, minocycline or azithromycin (an antibiotic pill taken orally), which can be an effective adjunctive treatment.
 Occasionally, we may recommend serum tears.
 These are special tears compounded by a specialty pharmacy and made out of the components of your own blood, which contains many very powerful healing properties not found in prescription medications.

-The cost for insertion of the plugs and/or the cost of the follow-up visits are not included in the price of your LASIK surgery, but are often covered by insurance.
-We participate in most, but not all, insurance plans in the East Bay Area.
+The cost for plug insertion and the cost of the follow-up visits are not included in the price of your LASIK surgery, but are often covered by insurance.
+We participate in most, but not all, medical and eye care insurance plans in the Bay Area.
 If we are a participating provider, then we will assist you in billing your insurance for treatment.
-However, if we are not a member of your insurance plan, then we will offer you a discounted price for the plugs and the follow-up visits.

 We know that the treatment of the dry eye can be complex, occasionally confusing, and prolonged.
 Although we share in your frustration, we are committed to providing you with the highest quality care and will not compromise the safety of your eye or the outcome of your procedure by proceeding with laser vision correction prior to the rehabilitation of your dry eye.
-Fortunately, in over 30 years of practice I have never seen a case of dry eye in a young, otherwise healthy patient that did not resolve with treatment.
+Fortunately, in decades of practice I have rarely seen a case of dry eye in a young, otherwise healthy patient that did not resolve with treatment.

 Schedule a Consultation Today

 At Ophthalmic Medical Associates, we understand how uncomfortable dry eye can be.
-We are committed to offering a range of the most advanced dry eye treatments to accommodate the needs of all of our patients in the San Jose, Modesto and East Bay area.
-If you would like to learn more about dry eye treatment, contact our practice today at 877-210-2020.
+We are committed to offering a range of the most advanced dry eye treatments to accommodate the needs of all of our patients in the San Jose and East Bay area.
+If you would like to learn more about dry eye treatment, contact our practice today at 877-210-2020 ext.
+3.